 The cost of solicitation of Proxies in the form enclosed herewith will be paid by the Company.
 Solicitation will be made primarily by mail, but regular employees of the Company, without additional remuneration, may solicit Proxies by telephone, e-mail, facsimile and personal interviews.
+In addition, MacKenzie Partners will assist in solicitation of proxies and the Company anticipates a fee for proxy solicitation services of approximately \$7,500.
 The Company will also request persons, firms and corporations holding shares in their names or in the names of their nominees, which are beneficially owned by others, to send proxy materials to and obtain Proxies from such beneficial owners.
 The Company will reimburse such holders for their reasonable expenses.

-Stockholder Proposals
+Stockholder Proposals and Director Nominees

-For a matter to be properly presented at the Annual Meeting by a stockholder, the Secretary of the Company must have received written notice thereof after February 28, 2004 and on or before March 29, 2004, as specified in the Company's Charter and Bylaws.
+For a matter to be properly presented at the Annual Meeting by a stockholder, the Secretary of the Company must have received written notice thereof after February 27, 2005 and on or before March 29, 2005, as specified in the Company's Charter and Bylaws.

-A stockholder proposal submitted pursuant to Rule 14a-8 under the Exchange Act for inclusion in the Company's proxy statement and form of Proxy for the 2005 annual meeting of stockholders must be received by the Company by December 10, 2004.
+A stockholder proposal submitted pursuant to Rule 14a-8 under the Exchange Act for inclusion in the Company's proxy statement and form of Proxy for the 2006 annual meeting of stockholders must be received by the Company by December 22, 2005.
 Such a proposal must also comply with the requirements as to form and substance established by the Securities Exchange Commission for such proposals.
-A stockholder otherwise desiring to bring a proposal before the 2005 annual meeting of stockholders (including generally any proposal relating to the nomination of a director to be elected to the Board of Directors) must comply with the current advance notice and information requirements in the Company's Charter and Bylaws and deliver the proposal to the principal executive offices of the Company after February 27, 2005 and on or before March 29, 2005 (not less than 60 nor more than 90 days prior to the first anniversary of the this year's annual meeting).
+A stockholder otherwise desiring to bring a proposal before the 2006 annual meeting of stockholders (including generally any proposal relating to the nomination of a director to be elected to the Board of Directors) must comply with the then current advance notice and information requirements in the Company's Charter and Bylaws and deliver the proposal to the principal executive offices of the Company after February 18, 2006 and on or before March 20, 2006 (60 to 90 days prior to the first anniversary of this year's annual meeting).
 Any such proposal should be mailed to: The Macerich Company, 401 Wilshire Boulevard, No. 700, Santa Monica, California 90401, Attn: Secretary.
 Copies of the charter and Bylaws may be obtained by providing a written request to the Secretary of the Company at that address.